When folks say Central Florida, what comes to mind? Orlando, Disney, theme parks?

 The Lake Wales Ridge State Forest forest hugs the west side of Lake Arbuckle and adjoins a great little out-of-the-way county campground on Lake Arbuckle, a lake that’s a favorite among bass fishermen.
 Florida Rambler on Lake Wales Ridge State Forest

 High atop Iron Mountain (the altitude is a whopping 298 feet above sea level), this place is a Florida treasure on the National Register of Historic Place, with colorful gardens and a beautiful bell tower that plays concerts.
 It was founded by Edward Bok, a Dutch immigrant who was a famous author and successful magazine publisher.
 There is much to see here, from scenic trails to touring the 20-room Mediterranean-style Pinewood Estate.
-Tickets $14 general admission; $20 with the Pinewood Estate tour.
+Tickets $16 general admission.
+Here’s a story from Florida Rambler: Bok Tower Gardens,

 1151 Tower Blvd,